Alexander-Weber/ping/README.md

 Run by using: `./filename.sh`

 logs.sh looks at the log file and prints it to the terminal using `less`.
+Exit with `q`
 ```shell
 #! /bin/sh
 less ping/Logs.txt
 ```

 tlog.sh automatically updates the log in real time.
+Exit with `ctrl + c`
 ```shell
 #! /bin/sh
 tail -f ping/Logs.txt